CapitainHolmes/cookbook-project/README.md

 ### Features Used in This Project:

-- Able to search for a specific cuisine.
 - View the step by step guide on how to make the recipes.
 - View the full list of ingredients needed to cook the recipe.
 - See other bits of useful information about the recipe which include, cook time, how many people it serves and the difficulty level.